 With eight games to go, just five more were needed to equal the record.
 The maths and the odds were truly in Lewandowski’s favour as he linked up with his fellow countrymen for FIFA World Cup qualifying.
 The Poland captain unfortunately was taken off after straining the ligaments in his right knee in his country’s 3-0 win over Andorra.
 He would miss four vital Bundesliga games but returned to action in Bayern’s defeat at Mainz, where he managed to get himself on the scoresheet in the 94th minute.
 The following matchday, Bayern were crowned Bundesliga champions for a ninth consecutive year with a crushing defeat of Gladbach, including three more goals for Lewandowski.

-Two more were needed to beat the record, with two games to play.
+Two more were required to beat the record, with two games to play.

 It was a penalty in the 2-2 draw against Freiburg that saw Lewandowski equal Müller’s Bundesliga record with 40 goals to his name.
-On the final matchday, with 89 minutes on the clock, time was running out to win outright.
+On the final matchday, with 89 minutes on the clock, time was running out.
 The predator then pounced onto a parry from fellow countryman and close friend Rafal Gikiewicz, and tucked the ball away to make history.
 He had achieved the unachievable – 41 goals in a season.

 Müller sadly passed away in August 2021 with Lewandowski and Bayern paying tribute to him before kick-off during the DFL Supercup triumph over Borussia Dortmund.

-After almost half a century of it being Müller's single-season record, Lewandowski now has the chance to beat his own record.
-And with his 296th Bundesliga goal in the bank, somehow the league record of 365 set by Müller seems less distant than it was.
+After almost half a century of it being Müller's single-season record, Lewandowski now has the chance to beat his own inside just 12 months of it standing.
+And with his 300th Bundesliga goal in the bank, somehow the league record of 365 set by Müller seems less distant than it was.